HyungKyu-Kim/HyungKyu-Kim.github.io/mail.md

 <div class="post">
 <p>Dear Professor 000<br>
 I am HyungKyu Kim from South Korea and I contact you regarding applying to your doctoral course.<br>
-I confident that I have an enthusiasm to break any obstacle encountered in research with my experience of industrial field over years!</p>
+I am confident to break any obstacle that I will face for research with my experience of industrial field over years!</p>

 <p>In SAMSUNG, I have worked as Embedded System Engineer over five years.<br>
-And In medical startup, during two years I have experience as AI Researcher.<br>
+And In a medical startup, I have an as AI Researcher for two years.<br>
-My main projects are followings.
+Main projects that I have been in charge of are followings.
 </p>
 <br>